 Sixth in Size

 There is a very strong and thriving community of Vietnamese in Australia.
 While they can be found in all corners of the country, they have historically been concentrated in Melbourne and its suburbs.
 A fun fact is that Nguyen is slowly overtaking Smith as Australia’s most common surname.
-These community have housing and even stores owned and operated by Vietnamese immigrants.
+These communities have housing and even stores owned and operated by Vietnamese immigrants.
 At over 300,000 Vietnamese all over the major city centers of Australia, it’s much easier to feel closer to home.

 Ushering in a New Year